GatorGauge/GatorGauge/README.md

 ## Usage

-GatorGage analyzes Computer Science 111 - Introduction to Computer Science I - students' labs and practicals, gaining information on what was most difficult how long it took, and so on.
+GatorGauge analyzes Computer Science 111 - Introduction to Computer Science I - students' labs and practicals, gaining information on what was most difficult how long it took, and so on.
 Natural language processing is used in order to create visual displays for professors and future students to gain information